Adam Montefiore

-Adam Montefiore (born 10 November 1957 in London) is a British-born Israeli wine trade veteran, wine critic and wine writer.
+Adam S. Montefiore (born 10 November 1957 in London) is a British-born Israeli wine trade veteran, ex-winery insider, wine critic, wine writer and author.

 Biography

 Adam Sebag Montefiore was born in Kensington, London.
-His father was Stephen Eric Sebag-Montefiore, descended from a line of wealthy Sephardi Jews who were diplomats and bankers in Italy and Morocco.
-He is the brother of Hugh Sebag-Montefiore, a writer, Rupert Sebag-Montefiore, ex chairman of Savills estate agents and Simon Sebag-Montefiore, a historian.
+His father was Dr. Stephen Eric Sebag-Montefiore, descended from a line of wealthy Sephardi Jews who were diplomats and bankers in Italy and Morocco.
+His mother was April Sebag-Montefiore (née Jaffe) from a family of poor Lithuanian Jewish scholars.
+He is the great-great-grandson of Sir Joseph Sebag-Montefiore, nephew and heir of Sir Moses Montefiore.
+He is the brother of Hugh Sebag-Montefiore, a writer, Rupert Sebag-Montefiore, ex-chairman of Savills estate agents and Simon Sebag-Montefiore, a historian.
 He was educated at Wellesley House and Wellington College.

 Montefiore immigrated to Israel in 1989.
 He lives in Ra'anana, north of Tel Aviv.
-He was married for 33 years to Gillian (Jill) Leah Montefiore, who died in 2015.
+He and Gillian (Jill) Leah Montefiore were married in 1982.
+She died in 2015.
 He has three children, Dr. Liam Murphy Sebag-Montefiore, David Jonathan Montefiore and Rachel Leah Montefiore, and six grandchildren.
+His current partner, since 2017, is Daphna Sternfeld.

 Wine career

 Adam Montefiore is a specialist in Israeli wine.
-He has been referred to as 'The Ambassador of Israeli Wine,' and 'The English Voice of Israeli Wine.'
-He is the wine writer for the Jerusalem Post and has written books on Israeli wine.
+He has been referred to as "the Ambassador of Israeli Wine" and "the English Voice of Israeli Wine."
+He is the Wine Writer for the Jerusalem Post and has written books on Israeli wine.